-Percentage of our houses that became vacant in the last year - 7.9% reasons.
-The main reason was to live with/be near family.
+Percentage of our houses that became vacant in the last year - 6.0% What does this mean?

-There were 89 tenants who gave up their tenancy during the year, for a variety of
+There were 73 tenants who gave up their tenancy during the year, for a variety of reasons which included to live with/be near family and to buy a property.
+Why is it important?

 Higher numbers of vacant properties cost more in terms of lost rent and maintenance costs.
 Low turnover can also increase the desirability of an estate and improve tenant satisfaction.
+How can we improve?

+Through our tenancy sustainment initiatives, we have worked hard during the year to reduce the number of empty homes.
 We will continue to offer a range of tenancy support measures to assist tenants in sustaining their tenancy, from the application stage and throughout their tenancy.
-Our shared Tenancy Sustainment Officer and our part-time Welfare Rights Officer continue to greatly assist tenants in both financial terms and tenancy support matters.

-This is the average number of days (including weekends) it took to re-let 98 houses during the year, from carrying out any necessary repairs to the new tenancy agreement being signed.
+Average days to re-let empty properties - 12.7 days What does this mean?
+This is the average number of days (including weekends) it took to re-let 70 houses during the year, from carrying out any necessary repairs to the new tenancy agreement being signed.
+Why is it important?